WanliXue/WanliXue.github.io/_posts/building_critical_infra_security_lab.md

 [6].Y.
 Liu, P. Ning , and M. Reiter, “False Data Injection Attacks against State Estimation in Electric Power Grids,” ACM Trans on Information and System Security, Vol. 14, May 2011.

----
-##
-Identify economic models for Internet Service Providers (ISPs) to deploy a pricing infrastructure.
-For example, ISPs could offer guaranteed-bandwidth paths with a higher cost than best-effort paths.
-How can prices be determined?
-How quickly is pricing information disseminated?
-How can we avoid oscillations or fluctuations of flows?
-This multi-faceted problem space offers many interesting practical and theoretical challenges.